vasilakisfil/Introspected-REST/README.md

 ### Separating meta-data from the actual data
 #### Plain Data

-The main purpose of introspected REST _manifest_ is to separate actual data from resource meta-data, like hypermedia.
+The main purpose of introspected REST _manifesto_ is to **separate actual data from resource meta-data, like hypermedia**.
 In order to achieve that we start with the data first.

 When the client requests a resource (using `GET` method), it should get only the data: